Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

-This system of three equations of motions can be reduced to two by formally integrating the probe field equation (\ref{eq:fsa_dot1}) and substituting it into Eq. (\ref{eq:fssigma_ge_dot1}).
+This system of three EOMs can be reduced to two by formally integrating the probe field equation (\ref{eq:fsa_dot1}) and substituting it into Eq. (\ref{eq:fssigma_ge_dot1}).
 This gives

-We notice that the field is mediating an effective coupling between the atoms through the absorption of the ensemble.
+We notice that the propagating probe field mediates an effective coupling between the atoms due to the collective optical response of the ensemble.
 The effective Lindblad operator associated with the atomic effective coupling by propagation through the optically dense ensemble is

 By integrating over the entire length of the ensemble, we obtain the Lindblad jump operator describing the loss of a probe photon by transmission through the entire ensemble.
 This is given by